 On the pulmonary inpatient consultation service fellows learn about the diagnosis and management of pulmonary diseases including a variety of obstructive, vascular, and interstitial lung diseases.
 Pulmonary issues of the immunocompromised patient are also regularly encountered.
 This service also assumes primary care on all cystic fibrosis patients admitted to the medical center.

-The Interventional Pulmonary team is a separate inpatient and outpatient service where fellows receive extensive training in basic and advanced bronchoscopy as well as pleural procedures.
+The interventional pulmonary team is a combined inpatient and outpatient core rotation where fellows receive extensive training in basic and advanced bronchoscopy as well as pleural procedures.
 As part of this rotation fellows participate in the multidisciplinary thoracic clinic and learn/co-manage various aspects of both primary and non-pulmonary thoracic malignancies.

 Pulmonary/critical care fellows each have their own weekly afternoon continuity clinic where they will care for patients with a broad scope of pulmonary pathology.
 We have an outstanding outpatient referral base from Central Pennsylvania.
 Over the span of their training fellows typically will see patients with both common and rare diseases including asthma, COPD, interstitial lung diseases, neuromuscular diseases, sarcoidosis, rheumatologic diseases, and pulmonary hypertension to name a few.
 Throughout their training fellows will understand and become proficient at interpreting PFT's and cardiopulmonary exercise testing.

 Formal teaching in the Pulmonary/Critical Care Fellowship Program occurs through a series of weekly conferences.
-These provide a foundation in the pathophysiology, diagnosis and clinical management of lung diseases.
+These provide a foundation in the pathophysiology, diagnosis and clinical management of lung diseases and the critically ill.

 Pulmonary Grand Rounds are scheduled from 3-5 pm each Tuesday afternoon with a monthly rotating topic based on ABIM examination content.
-The first half of this conference is designated for interesting or difficult cases presented in a casual format to solicit meaningful discussion and feedback.
-The latter half include formal didactic lectures based on the monthly topic, journal club review of recent published literature, or research progress of faculty members.
+The first hour of this conference is designated for interesting or difficult cases presented in a casual format to solicit meaningful discussion and feedback.
+The latter hour include formal didactic lectures based on the monthly topic, journal club review of recent published literature, or research progress of faculty members and fellows.

 The fellows maintain a weekly conference each Friday morning run by the chief fellow with emphasis on board exam preparation.
 This includes a once monthly clinical pathology conference where fellows co-present a case and review pathology slides with Dr. Dani Zander a pulmonary pathologist.
 As well as a monthly radiology conference consisting of combined didactics and image review by the thoracic radiology faculty.